 In short, overtime non-compliance penalties can be up to $1,100 for each violation plus back pay; these penalties can add up quickly.
-If an employee files a claim against you the agency is obligated to investigate and the burden will be on you to provide payroll records for at least 3 years and time card records for at least 2 years for all your employees.
-Keep in mind, a complaint can be filed by any employee current of former for up to two years or longer if the violation was deemed willful.
+If an employee files a claim against you, the agency is obligated to investigate and the burden will be on you to provide payroll records for at least 3 years and time card records for at least 2 years for all your employees.
+Keep in mind, a complaint can be filed by any employee current or former for up to two years or longer if the violation was deemed willful.

 How Should I Track and Calculate Overtime?

-While some organization may find it comfortable or common to have allow employees to simply report their hours worked at end of a pay period; this can lead to inadvertent neglect in terms of compliance.
+While some organizations may allow employees to simply report their hours worked at end of a pay period, this can lead to inadvertent neglect in terms of compliance.
 We recommend using an automated timekeeping software that will auto-calculate hours based on your state’s rules.
 If you don’t use one ASAP’s timekeeping solutions, make sure the one you use is set up correctly for Colorado and/or any state you have employees.
 In addition, make sure you are retaining employee timekeeping records to satisfy the FLSA recordkeeping retention requirements.

 Are There Overtime Rules for Salaried Employees?